(new in v2.1.0, major changes in v3.2.1)

 - Defines M and N values.
 Can be written "M of N", or just "M/N".

-- If all xpubs have the same derivation, you may specify it here.
+- Specify the derivation of the XPUBs.
+Applies to all subsequent XPUBs and may be repeated.
 Must use single quote for hardened keys, and start with "m/" (master).

 - Address format.
 Must be one of these values: